-Parents who want their children to be competitive in sport but always to be gracious, whether they win or lose, must lead by example by being a good sport themselves.
+Parents who want their children to be competitive in sport but always gracious, whether they win or lose, must lead by example by being a good sport themselves.

-While I encourage a winning, fighting, never-give-up spirit, I am also desperate to ensure that my children have a ball doing it and that they demonstrated being a good sport and gentlemen on and off the sports field.
+While a winning, fighting, never-give-up spirit is to be encouraged, we must ensure children have a ball doing it and demonstrate being a good sport and gentlemen on and off the sports field.

 Here are some unofficial rules that all parents of sporting children would do well to abide by: